flohw/dotfiles/README.md

 - [x] Add tmux configuration
 - [ ] Add vim configuration
 - [x] Add i3 configuration
+    - [ ] Add script to screen shot with scrot.
+As the ones do for emoji and unicode chars.
 - [ ] Add wallpapers
     - [ ] Download wallpapers automatically
     - [ ] Service to change wallpaper automatically